What if I told you, you could make your cake box mixes taste more home-made, like scratch? Have you ever tried to improve the taste of cake box mixes?

 Get creative with different extracts and spices to come up with different flavors of cakes.

-- For spiced cakes, add 1 tsp cinnamon powder, 1/2 tsp nutmeg powder, 1/2 tsp allspice powder.
-For a Mexican chocolate cake, you can add 1 tbsp chili powder and 1/2 tbsp paprika for a little zip.
+• Spiced cakes, add 1 tsp cinnamon powder, 1/2 tsp nutmeg powder, 1/2 tsp allspice powder.
+Mexican chocolate cake, you can add 1 tbsp chili powder and 1/2 tbsp paprika for a little zip.

 9. Make it a Poke Cake!